Last Updated on March 21, 2021 by Shaun Snapp

 Why does Brightwork Research & Analysis have an interest in AI?
 Well, we fact check vendors.
 And AI claims have become increasingly prevalent with vendors.
 AI has become a predominant way that companies lie.

-Therefore, we were forced into researching AI, which, of course, directly connects to data science and Big Data through our fact-checking efforts.
+We were forced into researching AI, which, of course, directly connects to data science and Big Data through our fact-checking efforts.
 There are two essential things to know about AI.

 - First, AI claims are made that are greatly exaggerated and misrepresent state of the art on AI.